Vixtron/xfce/README.md

 **Description:** This is my xfce setup on the Arch Linux distribution, featuring Arc Darker terminal color scheme, dark and white elements, Qt5 Arc Darker theme and [Blobmoji](https://github.com/C1710/blobmoji) as system emojis.
 I used xfwm 4.13 for Epoxy. <br />
 My GTK theme edits are found in this [repository](https://github.com/Vixtron/Arc-Darker-FixedBorder), icon theme is [Papirus](https://github.com/Vixtron/Papirus). <br />
-Cursor theme is [DMZ white](https://www.gnome-look.org/p/999970/). <bt />
-You can get the dockbarx Windows 10 theme [here](https://github.com/Xseba360/DockBarX-Windows10)
+Cursor theme is [DMZ white](https://www.gnome-look.org/p/999970/), you can get the dockbarx Windows 10 theme [here](https://github.com/Xseba360/DockBarX-Windows10)
 <br />

 **Getting the Konsole theme to work:** Move the 'Arc Dark.colors' file to **~/.kde4/share/apps/color-schemes/** and then select it in your profile editor.